megacamelus/camel-upstream-info/camel-documentation/camel-openshift-deploymentconfigs.md

         toF("openshift-deploymentconfigs:///?kubernetesClient=#kubernetesClient&operation=listDeploymentConfigs").
         to("mock:result");

-This operation returns a List of Deployment Configs from your cluster
+This operation returns a list of deployment configs from your cluster

--   listDeploymentConfigsByLabels: this operation lists the deployment configs by labels on an Openshift cluster
+-   `listDeploymentConfigsByLabels`: this operation lists the deployment configs by labels on an Openshift cluster

 <!-- -->